 Once a man reaches forty, ro, “old,” is added to his name.
+I suspect “Old Boncho” would not be so happy to see himself called this; but since this is a private letter to Uko, he will not know.
 Basho says that keeping company with him is a duty Boncho and Kyorai have taken on, so a bother to them.
 Of course he doesn’t really think this; he just says so for ‘appearance’ (tatemae).

 To ‘hide myself in the mountains’ means to stay in Iga – not really in the mountains but in isolation, far from the well-traveled road to Kyoto where Uko lives.
 “Be in your eyes” is a Japanese idiom, but works in English.

-Yasui Masahiro says,
+Scholar Yasui Masahiro says,

 the kettle boiling in your tea cottage, I imagine your peaceful, settled lifestyle” -- a lifestyle so serene that each evening she has the time and heart to make tea in the formal meditative Way of Tea.

-the wife of the house always performs that role while the guest is in the bath.
+In a Japanese home of refinement, the houseguest never puts out his or her own futon and pillow; the wife of the house always performs that role while the guest is in the bath.
 Because Japanese line things up in parallel as an expression of respect, and because Basho was her teacher and a guest in her house, we can assume that Uko diligently lined the futons and pillows up in three even vertical columns -- like the three strokes of the Chinese character for ‘river,’ 川, which suggest a baby nestled between mommy and daddy, receiving warmth and security from both sides.
 In the tanka the heat of “kettle boiling” flows into the warmth in Basho’s memory of “those three pillows.”